Itamar-Horowitz/Predicting-A-Song-s-Popularity-Using-Mamba/README.md

 | Mitski  | 3vkCueOmm7xQDoJ17W1Pm3 |   My Love Mine All Mine   |   0.868    |    0.504     | 137773      | 0.308  | 0.135  |  9  |  0.158   | -14.958   |   1   |   0.0321    | 113.95 |        4       | 0.121   |    96      |
 | Feid  | 7bywjHOc0wSjGGbj04XbVi |   LUNA   |   0.131   |    0.774     | 196800      | 0.86  | 0  |  7  |  0.116   | -2.888   |   0   |   0.13    | 100.019 |        4       | 0.446   |    95      |

-We performed normalization procedures and fed the data to two models, linear regression and mamba based,
+We performed normalization procedures and fed the data to two models, linear regression and mamba based, with the goal of predicting the popularity of the given songs.

 ## Results